 “We have a system that connects to an SME´s different sources of information to see sales, legal situation, payment of taxes, contributions, etc., and thus calculate the risk.
 What would take banks months, we do in minutes,” explains the company’s co-founder, Gustavo Anania.

 Chile's entrepreneurial ecosystem also attracts foreign investment.
-Find out about international startups that have landed in our country In the following article.
+Find out about the Chilean unicorns and the international startups that have landed in our country in the following article.

 Source: La Segunda